deemp/flakes/README.md

 1. Commit and push

-1. Wait a couple of minutes for a GH action to complete updating `flake.lock`-s and for git fetcher to fetch the latest changes
+1. Wait a couple of minutes for a GH action to complete updating `flake.lock`-s and for git fetcher to fetch the latest changes.
+You may check the action's progress in the `GitHub Actions` extension

 1. `git rebase` to get your changes from GH